 It must be midday, and time for lunch.
 There’s a queue more than twenty deep for the takeaway- or takeout-counter, as people walk away with a long thin grilled sausage sitting snug in an undersized oval bun.
 Next to the Döner, I’m also fond of the “Bratwurst”, or grilled pork sausage.

 Along the Danube promenade in Regenburg’s Old Town is the historical sausage kitchen, formally “Die Historische Wurstkuchl zu Regensburg”, better known as “Wurstkuchl”.
-The Wurstkuchl is known as the oldest running grilled-sausage stand in the world, with the presence of a stand serving food to labourers from town and visitors from the river since the 12th-century.
+The Wurstkuchl is known as the oldest running grilled-sausage stand in the world, with the presence of a stand serving food to labourers from town and visitors from the river since the 12th-century (A,B).

 6 piggies on a bed of hay

 Despite the cool windy late-autumn day, I’m at a table outside, and I’ve a coupon for six sausages on sauerkraut.
 With generous dollops of sweet mustard, I eagerly wipe the plate clean accompanied by a couple of crusty bread rolls made with caraway seeds, and washed down with dark beer from the Jacob Brewery (in Bodenwöhr, 40 km northeast from Regensburg).
 Though I could’ve taken a seat inside, it’s entertaining watching my neighbours devour their orders and watching people standing in line with anticipation.